-We visited the London HQ of Puppet to shoot a series of films diversity and DevOps and looking at how businesses can achieve Agility Through Diversity.
-As part of this series, we interviewed Tanya Webb, Head of Diversity, Equity and Inclusion for Puppet.
-We wanted to find out about her route into the sector and what she’s learned along the way.
-We asked her;
+We visited the London HQ of software firm Puppet to find out how businesses can achieve Agility Through Diversity.
+As part of this series, we interviewed Tanya Webb, then Head of Diversity, Equity, and Inclusion at Puppet.
+We asked her:

 - How did you first get interested in a career in diversity?